Swaziland

 Plants

-Swaziland include an orchid Disa intermedia (ARKive),
+unique to Eswatini include an orchid Disa intermedia (iNaturalist),

-a red hot poker Kniphofia umbrina (ARKive),
+a red hot poker Kniphofia umbrina (ENTC WM)

 Erica swaziensis